Make an impression with this Garlic Roast Beef Tenderloin Recipe. Super easy to prepare, yet tastes like a million bucks!

 - SEASON: Coat the outside with salt and pepper and let sit at room temperature for a couple of hours.
 This will help to cook the insides evenly.

-- SEAR: Heat some olive oil in a large cast-iron skillet and sear the beef tenderloin on all sides for about 3 to 5 minutes per side.
+- SEAR: Heat some avocado oil in a large cast-iron skillet and sear the beef tenderloin on all sides for about 3 to 5 minutes per side.
 Since the beef tenderloin is a long piece of beef, I’ve cut it in two manageable roasts that can easily fit into my 12″ skillet.

 - SLATHER: Create a simple garlic and herb butter and slather it all over the seared beef.
 Insert your probe thermometer.